All Gallatin graduate students* are required to take the following core courses:

 To fulfill the thesis proposal requirement, students must receive a grade of "P" from their instructor and submit an adviser approved draft of the thesis proposal to the program via Thesis Proposal Submission form.
-Students who complete Thesis Proposal Seminar in the spring term are required to submit the thesis proposal to Gallatin by June 15.
+After completing the Thesis Proposal Seminar in the spring term, students are required to submit the adviser-approved thesis proposal to Gallatin by June 15.

 This course is generally taken in the third semester of full-time study, or after completing 24 units.
 The faculty adviser supervises and grades Master's Thesis I.